History

 LASC Categories: TLC, GP, DAC

 The people of Latin America from independence to the present, focusing on race, sex and power.
-[Applicable to the Global Studies Concentration.]
+Counts for Africa/Latin America in the History major.

 Every 2-3 years.
 3 Credits